From A Brick-and-Mortar Classroom to Virtual Learning Overnight

 - At Your Own Pace: If possible, use pre-recorded video instruction or digital assignments that allow students to work at their own pace.

-For tips on how to set up an online classroom on a budget that makes it easy to teach virtually, read more here.
+Read more on tips on how to set up an online classroom on a budget that makes it easy to teach virtually.

 Teachers should also consider that social-emotional learning will become even more important during times of immense change.
 Students may feel apprehensive about their routines being changed, and they will need to know that there is consistency in your expectations of their performance and that you are committed to providing stability in the classroom.
 Your actions and attitude will convey how committed you are to ensuring student success and will directly translate to their commitment to tasks.
 Although there inevitably will be bumps along the way as we’re all learning, the positive tone you set and the care you show will go a long way.